guilhemmarchand/trackme/docs/userguide.rst

 - ``data_index`` is the name of the Splunk index where the data resides
 - ``data_sourcetype`` is the Splunk sourcetype that identities the data for this entity
-- ``lag event / lag ingestion: ([D+]HH:MM:SS)`` exposes the two main lagging metrics handle by TrackMe, the lag from the event point of view, and the lag from the ingestion point of view, we will come back to that very soon
+- ``lag event / lag ingestion: ([D+]HH:MM:SS)`` exposes the two main lagging metrics handled by TrackMe, the lag from the event point of view, and the lag from the ingestion point of view, we will come back to that very soon
 - ``data_last_time_seen`` is the last date time TrackMe has detected data available for this data source, from the event time stamp point of view

 *group 2 middle screen*